 The degree certificates and transcripts of records are always assessed individually by the faculty in order to determine whether the profile of the previous studies matches the academic requirements of the sought programme.
 Eligible applicants are assessed and placed in order of admission on the basis of number of credits in the subject applied to and the grades in the previous studies.

-Please, read also our general information about applying to a master programme (e.g. eligibility for studies and requirements).
+More information can be found under general information about applying to a master programme (e.g. eligibility for studies and requirements).

 Please note that the official teaching language of the Master’s programme is Swedish.
 However, many of the courses within the master’s programme are taught in English, therefore a part of the degree can be completed in English.

-Even if you can apply and be accepted on the basis of knowledge in English language you will have to take compulsory courses in Swedish and some courses for the degree are given only in Swedish.
+Even if you can apply and be accepted on the basis of knowledge in English language you will have to take compulsory courses in Swedish and some courses of the degree are given only in Swedish.